jonbnewman/use-prompt/api.md

 # usePrompt

-React hook used to create a prompt, returning an `Array` containing:
+React hook used to create a prompt.

-- The prompt display/rendered output
-- The render callback used to trigger/open the prompt
-- Boolean flag indicating whether or not the prompt is visible or not

 ```javascript
 import usePrompt from "use-prompt";